mjirik/disco/README.md

 ## Project directory
 You will need `setup.py`, `meta.yaml` and `setup.cfg` in your python project directory.
+Files can be generated with `init`.

 There also may be `bld.bat` and `build.sh`.
 These files are created if they are not exist.

 Conda channels should